whitneyburton/portfolios/students/marybeth_burch/20151002-marybeth-burch-m2.markdown

 * I am excited to help out with Kids Who Code.
 I've gone once so far, and have met with George to talk about curriculum and planning.
 * I signed up for the young entrepreneurs gatherings next module, and am really looking forward to it.
 * I've tried, as of yet unsuccessfully, to get people out of the building and exercising with me at lunch.
 Hoping to get this rolling as the days get darker for sure!
-* I pitch in to keep our space clean.
+* I pitch in to keep our space clean by picking up dishes, running the dishwasher, and cleaning up after Friday breakfasts and after others.
 * I'm present for warm-up every day and actively contribute.
 I've started trying to organize a posse gathering outside of school with mentors and have a little interest, but need to follow through.

 ## Review